Nurses have many options to make monthly student loan payments more manageable, including several paths to student loan forgiveness.

 Fortunately, nurses have many options to make monthly payments more manageable, including several paths to student loan forgiveness.
 Although not all nurses will qualify for all forgiveness, the variety of available programs is worth researching.

 Nurses employed by a government entity – whether federal, state, local, or tribal – have access to a wide range of excellent options for full and partial federal student loan forgiveness.
-Popular options include federal programs such as the ten-year PSLF program, IDR (a requirement of PSLF), as well as many state-level programs.
+Popular options include federal programs such as the ten-year PSLF program, IDR (typically enrolled in by borrowers pursuing PSLF), as well as many state-level programs.

 The Department of Education’s (ED) PSLF program, which is available exclusively to employees of government and qualifying nonprofit organizations, is one of the most popular paths to student loan forgiveness for nurses who are passionate about a career in public health.

-Through this program, your remaining federal student loan debt is forgiven after ten years of repayment (or 120 total qualifying payments) through IDR.
+Through this program, your remaining federal student loan debt is forgiven after ten years of repayment (or 120 total qualifying payments).
 Nurses working for several different employer types typically qualify for PSLF, including:

 You can find the eligible employer search tool on studentaid.gov here and learn more about qualifying for PSLF here.